-As far as waterfalls in lower Michigan go, Ocqueoc Falls is the most popular for good reason.
+As far as lower Michigan waterfalls go, Ocqueoc Falls is the most popular for good reason.
 There are several loops with trails that range from 3 to 6 miles.
-In addition to hiking, Ocqueoc Falls trails can be enjoyed by mountain bikes, and in the winter, cross country skis or snowshoes.
+In addition to hiking, Ocqueoc Falls trails can be enjoyed by mountain bikes, and in the winter, cross-country skis or snowshoes.

 Insider tip: Use this link for AllTrails to find descriptions of the trails as well as reviews, and if you use this link to sign up (it’s free!) they will plant a tree for you – AllTrails is my favorite source for finding hikes!

 Wheelchairs can access the falls via a wooden ramp, so that’s another option for enjoying the falls.

 Another exciting aspect of Ocqueoc Falls, is that it’s one of the few waterfalls in Michigan that allow for swimming!
 There are several nice pools of water that you can enjoy, as well as having fun exploring the falls themselves.

 It gets crowded, but is still a unique way to cool off on a hot summer day!

 Things to do near Ocqueoc Falls

 There isn’t much right around Ocqueoc Falls, but nearby Rogers City is a lovely destination on the shores of Lake Huron.

 In Rogers City, you’ll find a maritime museum, a lighthouse, a 10-acre park right on the lake, and more.
 Book a room and spend one-day exploring Ocqueoc Falls and the next discovering all the attractions in Rogers City.